 The Christmas House…

-The fading glow of dusk settled over the house as the 24th of December began drawing to a close.
-A breeze whispered through the trees, the gently falling snow carpeting their branches in white.
+The fading glow of dusk settled over the house as Christmas eve began drawing to a close.
+A breeze whispered through the trees of the forest surrounding it.
+Drifting snowflakes carpeted the world in white.

-A squirrel nibbling happily on his dinner squeaked in affront as a clump of snow landed with a soft thud beside him, showering him in cold and wet.
-Shaking his ears to free them of snow, he finished his nuts and scampered back up into the tree to re-join his family.
-He’d just made it up into the shelter of the branches when something caught his eye– a light had flickered on in one of the windows of the old house nearby.
+Another breeze whispered through the forest, dislodging a clump of snow from one heavily-laden tree branch.
+A squirrel nibbling happily on his dinner below squeaked in affront as he was showered with ice-cold flakes.
+Shaking his ears, he scampered back up into the tree to re-join his family.
+He’d just made it into the shelter of the branches when something caught his eye—a light had flickered on in one of the windows of the old house nearby.

-Tomas slugged through the snow.
-He was tired and hungry and the jacket he wore no longer prevented icy tendrils of air from penetrating through to his skin.
+Tomas slogged through the deepening snow.
+He was tired and hungry and the jacket he wore was too threadbare to stop icy tendrils of air from penetrating through to his skin.
 Shivering, he came to a stop, hefting his backpack on one shoulder.
-At first glance it looked like he was in the middle of nowhere–he’d been walking for hours through the forest, hoping to find shelter before nightfall.
-Now the sun was setting over the horizon, and the air was growing colder.
+At first glance it looked like he was in the middle of nowhere.
+Aching disappointment filled him—he’d been walking for hours through the forest, hoping to find shelter before nightfall.
+Now the sun was setting over the horizon and the biting air was growing colder.

-Blowing on numb fingers, he looked around again, and this time his gaze snagged on one flickering light amid the falling darkness.
-At the same time, the faint sound of bells drifted to him on the night air.
-When he frowned and looked more closely, he could see the house.
+Blowing on numb fingers, he looked around again, and this time his gaze snagged on a single flickering light amid the falling darkness.
+A moment later, the faint sound of bells drifted to him on the night air.
+When he frowned and stared harder into the gloom, he saw that the light was coming from a single window in an otherwise dark house.
 It was old and rambling, looking in dire need of repair.
 Still, it had a roof, and would be somewhere to shelter for the night.
-Changing direction slightly, he made for the house.
-Snatches of ringing bells followed him as he walked.
-Two more upper floor windows lit up as Tomas walked up the long driveway to the house, and he swore he could hear the sound of children’s laughter coming from inside.
+A wary relief trickled through him and he changed direction, making for the front gates.
+They stood open, one half-hanging off its hinges.
+Snatches of ringing bells sounded again and two more upper floor windows lit up as Tomas walked through the gates and began heading up the long driveway to the house.
+At one point he swore he could hear the sound of children’s laughter coming from inside, even though his prints were the only ones in the pristine snow around the house.

-At the imposing front doors, Tomas hesitated only a moment before pushing them open.
-They swung inwards with a groaning creak and blessed warmth enveloped him.
-Stopping just inside, Tomas stared in surprise at the fire burning merrily in the entrance foyer.
+Reaching the imposing front dors, he hesitated only a moment before pushing them open.
+They swung inwards with a groaning creak, and blessedly warm air rushed out, enveloping him almost like a caress.
+Stepping inside, Tomas stared in surprise at the fire burning merrily in the entrance foyer.
 An unbroken layer of dust covered the wooden floor and the mantle above the fireplace.

 The word echoed back at him over and over, seeming to reverberate through the entire house.
 No response came.
 Shrugging, Tomas closed the doors to keep out the cold and stepped closer to the fireplace.
 As he stood there, debating what to do next, an arched door to his right swung open soundlessly.
-Golden firelight from beyond shone through onto the floor, illuminating the motes of dust floating through the air.
+Golden-orange firelight from beyond shone through, illuminating the motes of dust floating through the air.

 “This is creepy,” he muttered.
-But oddly enough he didn’t feel in any danger.
+But oddly enough he didn’t feel any fear.
 His instincts were sharp, and usually warned him if there was something wrong nearby.
+This old house was certainly odd, but not dangerous.

 The bells sounded again, louder this time, almost immediately followed by a snatch of bright music.
-He was just working up the courage to walk through when a rustling sound from above had him turning and edging back towards the front door.
+He was still debating whether to walk through when a rustling sound from above had him turning and edging back towards the front door.
 Moments later, a small figure appeared through one of the windows set high up in the wall, carefully lowering herself down.
 Tomas stared in astonishment as the girl dropped lightly to the floor, brushing clouds of dust and snow from her clothes, before turning to scowl at him.
+Though she only reached his shoulder in height, she looked about his own age, her clothing as ragged as his.

 “Who are you?”

 She looked around, her glance taking in the dusty floor and the melting snow from his boots.
+Wariness surrounded her like a cloak, and if Tomas hadn’t recognised that feeling so easily, he might have been more intimidated by her scowl and challenging words.
 “You don’t live here either.”

 “No, it was lit when I walked in.”
-After hesitating a moment, Tomas reached out with his hand.
+After hesitating a moment, Tomas reached out a hand.
 “I’m Tomas.”

-“So, what are you here to steal?” he asked.
+“So, what are you here to steal?” he asked, unable to help the smirk that crossed his face.

 “This is weird.”
 Amerla’s eyebrows were narrowed in suspicion.
 “I don’t believe in ghosts.”